spacesprotocol/spaces-website/content/docs/use/trust-anchor.md

 +++
 title = "Trust anchor"
-description = "Install a trust anchor to verify spaces protocol queries — the Veritas app on macOS, or space-cli trust on any platform" weight = 10 template = "docs/page.html"
+description = "Install a trust anchor to verify spaces protocol queries with the Veritas app on macOS, or space-cli trust on any platform" weight = 10 template = "docs/page.html" aliases = ["/docs/use/veritas/"]
 +++

 # Trust anchor

 A trust anchor is what lets your apps verify handles against Bitcoin itself instead of trusting a server.
-It's a single id — the **Trust ID** — that you scan or paste once.
+It's a single id, the **Trust ID**, that you scan or paste once.

 The easiest way to get one is the **Veritas** desktop app on macOS.
 If you're on another platform, or already run a Bitcoin node, `space-cli trust` computes the same id.